 2.4.2.
 Purge the catalyst bed with ∼400 mL acetone at an acetone flow rate of 10 to 40 mL/min and a hydrogen flow rate of 100 mL/min when the catalyst-bed temperatures are at 100oC.

 2.4.3.
-Shut off the heaters of the reactor, depressurize the system to ambient pressure, and purge the reactor with helium for at least 24 hours.
+Shut off the heaters of the reactor, depressurize the system to ambient pressure, and purge the reactor with nitrogen for at least 24 hours.

 2.4.4.
 Remove the reactor from the system and remove the spent catalysts from the reactor.